dannyhlee/training-code/review-answers-wk6.md

 #### Why can't we always use broadcast joins?

-For one, there is a memory limit.
-The default limit for `spark.sql.autoBroadcastJoinThreshold` is 10mb, but it is limited by system memory resources (current max is 8gb per object).
+The memory cost of broadcast joins can be a prohibitive factor.
+The default limit for `spark.sql.autoBroadcastJoinThreshold` is 10mb (max 8gb per object), but how useful this is limited by each nodes memory resources.
 If we have 20 executors, and we are broadcasting a 1 GB data frame, that will cost us 20 GB of RAM.

 #### What is Spark SQL?